miniCruzer/PyQdbS/README.md

 - flask_admin (optional: only required for the admin interface)
 - flask_login (optional: only required for the admin interface)
 - WTForms
-- flup6 (optional: only for deploying with WSGI)
+- uwsgi (optional: only for deploying with WSGI)

 ## Installation